Katog Mardo Tashi Choling

 Mardo Tashi Choling was the home of the great treasure revealer Dudjom Lingpa (1835–1904) and the succession of reincarnations of Katog Dampa Rinpoche, starting with Gonpa Lama Chökyi Dorje.

-Khentrul Rinpoche was recognized as the reincarnation of Katog Chagtsa Rinpoche by his uncle, head abbot (gön-pön lama) Terton Jigmed Dorje.
-Khentrul Rinpoche’s family are all descendants of Gonpa Lama (called Gonpatsang) and have been upholding the monastery for generations.
+Khentrul Rinpoche was recognized as the reincarnation of Katog Chaktsa Rinpoche by his uncle, head abbot (gön-pön lama) Terton Jigme Dorje.
+Khentrul Rinpoche’s family members (called Gonpa Tsang) are all descendants of Gonpa Lama [gön-pön lama] ; they have been upholding the monastery for generations.

 Reconstruction and Maintenance